Object Store¶

 To download a container with all the objects belong to it, use the following command:

-To delete a container and wipe out all the objects belong to it, use the following command:
+To delete a container and wipe out all the objects belong to it, use the following command, and be careful!

 You may upload a file from your local machine to a container using the following command: